-Everything to know about cannabidiol
+CBD 101: Everything to know about cannabidiol

 More research is suggesting a difference in the quality of CBD derived from cannabis versus hemp, a subspecies of the cannabis plant mostly used for industrial purposes.
 While most CBD products sold in pharmacies, health food stores, or online are derived from the hemp plant, cannabis CBD is preferred by many medical patients.
 To date, true cannabis CBD is only purchasable at cannabis dispensaries.
 The primary reason cannabis CBD can only be bought from a dispensary is that it will often contain trace amounts of THC, pushing it just over the limit for those living outside of legal states.

-Specific ratios of CBD:THC, such as a 5:1 or 3:1, are quickly gaining popularity following research on the “entourage effect.”
-The combination of THC and CBD, referred to as the entourage effect, magnifies the efficacy of the cannabinoids.
+First described in 1998 by Israeli scientists Shimon Ben-Shabat and Raphael Mechoulam, the entourage effect or whole plant medicine states that cannabinoids within the cannabis plant work together in a synergistic way, magnifying the efficacy of the cannabinoids.
+Specific ratios of CBD:THC, such as a 10:1, 5:1 or 3:1, are quickly gaining popularity following research on the entourage effect.
 Even trace amounts of THC, for example, <1 mg per serving, can enhance the effect of CBD.
 Those looking to avoid a psychoactive effect can take comfort in knowing that consuming trace amounts of THC is very unlikely to cause any noticeable effect, while it may potentiate the efficacy of CBD supplements.
 Conversely, THC users might consider adding CBD to the mix, because CBD is known to help mitigate some of the adverse side effects of THC intoxication (such as racing heart, anxiety, or short-term memory loss).
 Research, while limited, seems to indicate that combining the cannabinoids in any ratio is vastly more effective than consuming only one or another, supporting a holistic approach to cannabis-based wellness.